multitudes/42-Xcode/README.md

 ## The target

-In Xcode each project can have one or more target.
+In Xcode, each project can have one or more targets.
 Here you have your default target.
-You might want to configure your build directory like this to have Xcode find your executable, otherwise by default it would store it somewhere quite unexpected deep in his file structure!
+You might want to configure your build directory like this to have Xcode find your executable; otherwise, by default, it would store it somewhere quite unexpected deep in its file structure!

 <br>
 <p align="left">
   <img src="assets/four.png" width="400"  title="four">&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;